Title: Lindechil Eledhon, Sindarin, language and script of the grey elves of Middle Earth)

 The Elvish Bard

-A brief story segment set in Middle Earth
+A story segment set in Middle Earth

 by David J. Finnamore